 As a result of the acquisition of Eagle Ottawa in 2015, Level 3 fair value estimates related to property, plant and equipment of \$142.4 million, intangible assets of \$211.3 million and contingent consideration of \$25.0 million were recorded in the accompanying condensed consolidated balance sheet as of December 31, 2015.

 Fair value estimates of property, plant and equipment were based on independent appraisals, giving consideration to the highest and best use of the assets.
 Key assumptions used in the appraisals were based on a combination of market and cost approaches, as appropriate.
 Fair value estimates of customer-based intangible assets were based on the present value of future earnings attributable to the asset group after recognition of required returns to other contributory assets.
+Fair value estimates of noncontrolling interests and the Company's previously held equity interest were based on the present value of future cash flows and a value to earnings multiple approach.
+In addition, these fair value estimates reflect discounts for the lack of control and the lack of marketability associated with the noncontrolling and previously held equity interests.
+Fair value estimates of the Eagle Ottawa contingent consideration were based on an income approach.

-Fair value estimates of contingent consideration were based on an income approach.
-For further information on these fair value measurements, see Note 3, "Acquisition," to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
-As of April 2, 2016, there were no additional significant assets or liabilities measured at fair value on a non-recurring basis.
+For further information on assets and liabilities measured at fair value on a non-recurring basis, see Note 5, "Long-Term Assets."
+For further information on the Eagle Ottawa fair value measurements, see Note 3, "Acquisition," to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.

+As of July 2, 2016, there were no additional significant assets or liabilities measured at fair value on a non-recurring basis.